ErFjeldheim/moosemate/README.md

 ### Running Tests

+Make sure backend/springboot is **not** running when running the following command, as the testing will fail.
 Execute the test suite with:

 ```bash
 mvn clean test